nimaid/GLaDOS-TTS/README.md

 This is the suggested way to quickly generate messages.
 After it loads the models, it is actually very fast.
 It usually takes a fraction of a second to generate a message.

+You can get this a portable `.exe` file for Windows [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest).

 `conda run -n glados python speak_console.py`

 There is a fixed delay between messages.
 By default this is `0.5` seconds, but you can change it with the `-d`/`--delay` parameter.